jurgengjoncari/mini-message-board-api/README.md

 This is the backend, where I used Node.js, Express, and MongoDB.
 Check out the [frontend repository](https://github.com/jurgengjoncari/mini-message-board) for the client-side code.

 ## Technical implementation
-- Apis created with Express 4 and Node.js 22.
+- API routes created with Express 4 and Node.js 22.
-- Test-driven development with jest.
+- Test-driven development with Jest and Supertest.
 - Database managed with MongoDB and Mongoose.
-- Code deployed on Railway.
+- Code deployed on Render.
 - Database hosted on MongoDB Atlas.
+- Authentication with JWT.
-- Authentication with passport google oauth.
+- Authentication with passport google oauth in progress.